-It shows your fans and followers that your brand is more than the products and services you offer – You are a team and your team holds many of the same interests, concerns, and values they do.
+It shows your fans and followers that your brand is more than the products and services you offer.
+You are a team, and your team holds many of the same interests, concerns, and values they do.
 When your customers can relate to you on an authentic level, they are more likely to turn to you when it comes time to buy.

-1. Memorial Day (Monday, May 27th)
+1. Memorial Day

 Memorial Day means many things to many people.
-For many families, it signifies the start of summer and school letting out.
+For a lot of families, it signifies the start of summer and school letting out.
 It brings to mind barbecues and picnics, beach vacations, and patriotic parades.

-2. Father’s Day (Sunday, June 16th)
+2. Father’s Day

-Depending on what your company sells, you can approach this holiday in many different ways including sweet and endearing or comedic and silly.
-Whatever approach you take, don’t be afraid to get personable.
+Depending on what your company sells, you can approach this holiday in many different ways.
+Sweet and endearing, or comedic and silly videos could all be appropriate.
+Whichever approach you take, don’t be afraid to get personable.

-3. Independence Day (Thursday, July 4th)
+3. Independence Day

-Independence Day is smack dab in the middle of summer so keep any videos you create for it light, fun, and energizing!
+Independence Day is smack dab in the middle of summer.
+Keep any videos you create for it light, fun, and energizing!

-4. Labor Day (Monday, September 2nd)
+4. Labor Day

-Sadly, the summer must come to an end but that doesn’t mean your online video has to be sad!
-Use a Labor Day video to end the summer on a high note and to rev your audience up for the transition from summer to fall.
+Sadly, the summer must come to an end.
+But, that doesn’t mean your online video has to be sad!
+Use a Labor Day video to end the summer on a high note, and to rev your audience up for the transition from summer to fall.

 In addition to the following four summer holidays, consider religious holidays, charity and cause-related holidays, and special occasions being celebrated in your city.
 While a video simply wishing them a happy holiday is effective, you can also use the opportunity to offer a special deal, or to promote your features.